bruceman/docker-registry-quickviewer/README.md

 Run with Docker
 ===============
-1.Please make sure the docker has been installed on your system.
+1.Please make sure the docker has been installed on your system.<br>
 2.Download project and unzip it or use git clone this project.
 ```bash
 git clone https://github.com/bruceman/docker-registry-quickviewer.git docker-registry-quickviewer